 When it comes to researching a bet, the process is usually fairly straightforward: you cast your net wide, seeking to draw as much information as possible, analyze your discoveries, find the best odds, and then place a bet.
 However, there is simply so much information available for the US election that seeking to be as inclusive as possible with your research before placing your bet is nigh-on impossible – so consider narrowing your focus to states that are considering to be “swing” states .
 That’s not to say you shouldn’t look at the rest of the map too (because you absolutely should), just that it can be helpful to weight your time depending on the likelihood of a certain state influencing the outcome of the vote.The vast majority of states tend to vote one way or the other in every election, but some – such as Florida (29 EC votes), Pennsylvania (20 EC votes), and Ohio (18 EC votes) – tend to be more variable, so prioritize these states when conducting your research.

 Australian Bookmakers For The 2020 Election

-The ability to vote on the US election is not widespread amongst bookmakers, but thankfully, there are a number of operators that are offering betting for the US election options.
+Betting on politics is not widespread amongst bookmakers, but thankfully there are a number of operators that are offering betting for the US election options.
 Here are our top three picks of the exactly as you’d expect from one of the best betting sites in Australia for American election betting: